mommys-little-hacker/drone_k8s_rollout/README.md

 CA certificate is mandatory to secure communication with server.
 No, I will not add an option to allow insecure communication.

 All the necessary information can be found in your kubernetes config (typically, ~/.kube/config).
-You can also kops to get API token:
+You can also use kops to get API token:

 ```
 kops get secrets kube --type secret -oplaintext